Tellicious/ArduPID-Library/README.md

   - The sampling time is requested in microseconds, and the AutoCompute() loop time check works with micros() too, this in order to have a more precise loop time check and avoid wasting time for applications where the loop-time is some milliseconds.

-THE AUTOCOMPUTE FUNCTION HAS NOT BEEN TESTED YET, ALL THE OTHER ARE WORKING PERFECTLY FINE.
+THE AUTOCOMPUTE AND RESET FUNCTIONS HAVE NOT BEEN TESTED YET, ALL THE OTHERS ARE WORKING PERFECTLY FINE.

 Feel free to report any issue you encounter.